gnarlymedia/A-Fiery-Death-and-State-Based-Estimation/README.md

 # A Fiery Death and State-Based Estimation
-This project deals with the so-called Kalman filter, an algorithm for a recursive solution to the discrete- data linear filtering problem.
+This project deals with the so-called Kalman filter, an algorithm for a recursive solution to the discrete-data linear filtering problem.
 Originally published in a 1960 paper by R.E.
 Kalman, the algorithm provides an efficient recursive computational means to estimate the state of a process, in a way that minimises the mean of the squared error (or variance).

 ## Build and run
 Make sure you have cpgplot installed, the C-callable version of pgplot <http://www.astro.caltech.edu/~tjp/pgplot/>